-Our first category of puppy training is socialization.
+Our third category of puppy training is socialization.
 For socialization we teach our puppies to be friendly with other dogs but also understand proper play behavior.
 This means teaching our puppies if another dog asks them to leave them alone or doesn’t want to engage in play, the puppy should learn to pick up on these cues and leave the older dog alone.
 We also socialize our puppies with a variety of surfaces and environmental stimulus, such as pools, slick tile, inflatable objects, bicycles and more.
 We also socialize with a variety of different animals such as horses, deer, goats, cats or squirrels!

-Our second category of puppy training is confidence building.
+Our fourth category of puppy training is confidence building.
 We focus on building our young puppies confidence when it comes to sudden loud noises.
 Noises such as such as fireworks, gun shots, or even a house hold pan suddenly clattering on the floor.
 Confidence building is about teaching our dogs how to problem solve rather then be full of fear or anxiety.
 Something simple such as a pool filled with empty water bottles can be a daunting task for a young puppy, building their confidence and teaching them how to work through that fear will help them be more well rounded as they continue to grow.

-Our third category of puppy training is handling manners.
+Our fifth category of puppy training is handling manners.
 We want our puppies to enjoy grooming time with their owners rather then a difficult and struggled task.
 Puppies learn to be relaxed when in our arms, rather then struggling and wiggling to get away.
 We teach our puppies to remain calm while having their nails clipped and ears cleaned.
 We do small tooth and eye checks and show our puppies how to remain calm while going through this exam.
 Last but not least during bath time we show our puppies how to stand still while being bathed.
 This means no clawing out of the tub or shaking water and drenching us!
 We simply give the command ’shake it off’ at the end of the bath letting the dog know when it’s ok.